 2. Create shared interests

 It’s essential to have your own interests – in fact, your partner loves you for the person that you are.
 However, having shared interests can help strengthen the bond and connection between two individuals.
 Perhaps there’s an activity that your partner is passionate about that they have been trying to get you involved in, or vice versa.
 If you’re apprehensive, consider giving it a try.
 Maybe you’ve both been eyeing an activity together but haven’t yet gotten your feet wet.
 Shared interests give us more opportunities to engage with our partners.
 Some can also help build stronger communication skills useful for hard conversations down the road.
+Aside from shared interests, creating a shared understanding of meaningful behaviors is also a great approach.
+Investing time and care into understanding each other’s love languages is a huge step toward relating to each other on our own terms and making sure that actions, behaviors, and efforts are directed in a meaningful way.

 3. Give each other space